 Suffering comes in many forms, and health issues are one of them.
 Health problems and chronic diseases are draining for the patient as well as for the friends and family around them.

 Sometimes we know how to deal with it, but on most days, our emotional turmoil and pain can get the better of us, especially for those around us who don’t know how to reassure the person suffering from the disease.
-On those days, we don’t know how to deal with it, what to say to make the other person feel better and supported.
+On those days, we don’t know how to deal with it, or what to say to make the other person feel better and supported.

 Moreover, supporting your friend during these times also depends on your schedule, health, jobs, and commitments.
-If you are in a dilemma on how to be there for your friend, here’s a list of few things that may help.
+If you are in a dilemma on how to be there for your friend, here’s a list of a few things that may help.

 Dealing with a severe illness takes a lot out of a person.
 In these situations, we are reluctant to make plans for trips, day-outs, and parties.
 However, these plans can become the highlight of their day.
 It distracts them from their suffering and allows them to relax and enjoy life with those they love and care about.
 It gives them something to look forward to and makes their mind focus on a goal rather than what they are currently going through.

 Being ill may be isolating but also stressful.
 If you want to pay a visit to a friend, call and check what a suitable time is, or check in with a caretaker.
 However, keep in mind that things may change in an instant, so be adaptable if your buddy has to postpone.
 Plan your visit during a time when it is less likely to be crowded, such as on weekends or holidays.
-Those non-busy moments maybe when your friend would benefit from your company the most.
+Those non-busy moments may be when your friend would benefit from your company the most.

 Is your friend willing to discuss his illness?
 If that’s the case, give him a chance.
 Would he want to put the sickness aside and talk about a shared interest or sport, or would he prefer to just talk about life generally?
 This may make him feel more connected to the life they were once living.
 Don’t be shy about asking your friend what they need from you.